jamesl1001/deviantART-API/README.md

 ?>
 ```

-`getDeviations()` returns an array of objects containing all the data from that gallery folder.
+`getDeviations()` returns an array of objects containing all the data about each deviation from the provided gallery folder.

-You can use a foreach loop to loop through the array and extract the data you require:
+You can use a foreach loop to extract the data you require:
 ```
 <?php
     $i = 0;